data-addict-com/data-addict-com.github.io/_posts/2020-08-26-retrieve-datas-from-postgresql-to-google-sheets-with-heroku-for-free.md

 The code is [here](https://raw.githubusercontent.com/jadynekena/python-server-heroku/main/app.py).

 #### **cert.pem and key.pem**
-Those 2 files are auto-generated, generally from openssl in terminal, or an easier solution from this [website that provides self-signed certificates](https://8gwifi.org/SelfSignCertificateFunctions.jsp).
+Those 2 files are auto-generated, generally from openssl in terminal, or an easier solution like this [website that provides self-signed certificates](https://8gwifi.org/SelfSignCertificateFunctions.jsp).
 Once you provide the Common Name, you can generate both files and have some kind of texts like this:
 ![cert-key-generated](/assets/img/cert-key-generated.PNG)